UoMMScRobotics/UOMDocumentationForLeoRover/Task07_Manipulator_Setup/ArmSetup.md

 **Test the set up**

-On the raspberry pi run: `ros2 launch mycobot_280pi slider_control.launch.py`.
+On the raspberry pi run: `ros2 launch mycobot_280pi slider_control.launch.py` (you can perhaps automate any nodes launching with launch files and the bashrc).
 Leave that running and turn your attention to your other device and run: `ros2 topic list`.
 You should be able to see the topics running on your arm from your NUC/Laptop.

 **Remote Access**